 Figure 2.6 provides information regarding the length of presidential comments on pending decisions.
-The black portion of the bars indicate the average number of words in each remark that involved the discussion of the pending case, and the white portion of the bars indicate the average number of words in the entire remark.
+The black portion of the bars indicates the average number of words in each remark that involved the discussion of the pending case, and the white portion of the bars indicates the average number of words in the entire remark.
 The number of words devoted to the Court’s decisions ranges from a low of a single word to a high of 712 words.
 On the low end, President George H. W. Bush took a position on Webster when he responded “Yes” to a reporter’s question that asked whether he would like to see the case “be the first step in a move to ban abortion in this country?”
 On the high end, President George W. Bush outlined his position on the University of Michigan affirmative action cases in 11 paragraphs, constituting more than 700 words.
 The mean number of words devoted to pending decisions is 188 (standard deviation = 173).
 To put this in perspective, the average number of words in the whole of the remarks under analysis that mention cases is 3,225 (standard deviation = 2,793).
-This means that less than 6% of presidential remarks that involve position taking on pending cases are actually devoted to the case itself.
+This means that less than 6 percent of presidential remarks that involve position taking on pending cases are actually devoted to the case itself.
 If presidents’ primary motivation for discussing cases was to influence the decisions of the Court, we would expect this percentage to be substantially higher, indicating that they devote much of their remarks to the cases themselves.
 Instead, we find less than 1 in 15 words touch on cases, which is more consistent with demonstrating their commitment to issues that are important to the American people and appealing to their political bases than trying to influence the justices.

 The Impact of Presidential Discussions of Pending Cases

 Although we are chiefly interested in understanding why presidents discuss pending cases in their public rhetoric, we are also able to provide some evidence with respect to the impact of these speeches on case outcomes in Figure 2.7.
 The white bars indicate the success rate of the Solicitor General in cases in which presidents took a public position, and the black bars indicate the Solicitor General’s overall success rate, as reported in Black and Owens (2012, 26).
 Note that the Solicitor General either filed an amicus curiae brief or represented the government as a litigant in all of the cases in which presidents took a public position.
-In the cases in which the U.S. filed an amicus curiae brief, the president’s position emerged victorious in 71% of cases, compared to 75% of cases overall.
-In those cases in which the U.S. was a litigant, the president’s position was endorsed by the Court in 56% of cases, compared to 65% of cases overall.
+In the cases in which the US filed an amicus curiae brief, the president’s position emerged victorious in 71 percent of cases, compared with 75 percent of cases overall.
+In those cases in which the US was a litigant, the president’s position was endorsed by the Court in 56 percent of cases, compared with 65 percent of cases overall.
 Thus, there is no evidence of a positive effect of presidential rhetoric on the justices.

-Figure 2.7.
-Solicitor General Success in the Supreme Court, 1953–2017
+XX INSERT Figure 2.7.
+Solicitor General success in the Supreme Court, 1953–2017 NEAR HERE XX